ucopacme/orgcrawler/README.rst

 ``orgcrawler.crawlers.Crawler``
   provides a framework for executing user defined python code in all accounts and regions or a subset thereof.

-OrgCrawler also contains two console scripts: ``orgquery`` and ``orgcrawler``.
+OrgCrawler also contains two commandline scripts:

+``orgquery``
-These attempt to provide a generic interface for running organization queries and custom crawler functions from the commandline.
+  Provides a generic interface for running organization queries

+``orgcrawler``
+  Execute a custom boto3 payload function in all specified accounts/regions

-See full documentation as https://orgcrawler.readthedocs.io/en/latest/
+See full documentation at https://orgcrawler.readthedocs.io/en/latest/

 Currently orgcrawler is tested in python 3.6, 3.7.